ihsn/SDCTheory/anon_methods.rst

    minus the small number.
 For example, using this for income, we would have an interval (9999, 19999] and the value 9999.5 would be misclassified as belonging to the interval [10000, 19999].

-.. [#foot37]
-   In *R* suppressed values are recoded NA, the standard missing value code.

-.. [#foot38]
-   In *R* suppressed values are recoded NA, the standard missing value code.

-.. [#foot39]
-   Here the *sdcMicro* object “sdcIntial“ contains a dataset with 2,500 individuals and 103 variables.
-We selected five quasi-identifiers:
-   “sizeRes”, “age”, “gender”, “region”, and “ethnicity”.

 .. [#foot40]
    This can be assessed with utility measures.